Goldfinger (film): Effects

 "Before [Goldfinger], gadgets were not really a part of Bond's world," Hamilton remarked.
 Production designer Ken Adam chose the DB5 because it was the latest version of the Aston Martin (in the novel Bond drove a DB Mark III, which he considered England's most sophisticated car).
 The company was initially reluctant, but was finally convinced to make a product placement deal.
-In the script, the car was armed only with a smoke screen, but every crew member began suggesting gadgets to install in it: Hamilton conceived the revolving license plate because he had been getting many parking tickets, while his stepson suggested the ejector seat (which he saw on television).
+In the script, the car was armed only with a smoke screen, but every crew member began suggesting gadgets to install in it: Hamilton conceived the revolving number plate because he had been getting many parking tickets, while his stepson suggested the ejector seat (which he saw on television).
 A gadget near the lights that would drop sharp nails was replaced with an oil dispenser because the producers thought the original could be easily copied by viewers.
 Adam and engineer John Stears overhauled the prototype of the Aston Martin DB5 coupe, installing these and other features into a car over six weeks.
 The scene where the DB5 crashes was filmed twice, with the second take being used in the film.
 The first take, in which the car drives through the fake wall, can be seen in the trailer.
 Two of the gadgets were not installed in the car: the wheel-destroying spikes, inspired by Ben-Hur's scythed chariots, were entirely made in-studio; and the ejector seat used a seat thrown by compressed air, with a dummy sitting atop it.
 Another car without the gadgets was created, which was eventually furnished for publicity purposes.
 It was reused for Thunderball.